textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ~~~

-You can name your website by several domain aliases — simply add them in the same line of the virtual host section, separated by coma:
+You can name your website by several domain aliases — simply add them in the same line of the virtual host section, separated by comma:

 ~~~
 VirtualHost {